Fire and rescue services

 Every country or territory decides who can enter or leave through its borders.
 For specific information about the evidence you'll need to enter a foreign destination, check with the nearest embassy, consulate or immigration department of the destination you're entering.

 Hong Kong is a Special Administrative Region (SAR) of China.
-This means it has separate immigration regulations from those of the People's Republic of China.
+This means it has separate immigration regulations to mainland China.
+You generally won't need a visa if you intend to be a Visitor for less than 90 days.

 Entry and exit conditions can change at short notice.
 For details about visas, currency, customs and quarantine rules, contact:

-If you plan to return to China after visiting Hong Kong, get a multiple-entry visa for China.
-If you don't get this visa, you'll need a new visa to re-enter China.
-Get your visa before leaving Australia.
+If you plan to return to mainland China after visiting Hong Kong, confirm your Chinese visa allows you to re-enter mainland China.

 If you've recently changed your passport, but your Chinese visa is still in the old passport, take both passports with you.
 Officials may ask you to present your previous passport and Chinese visa.